Sharna Burgess & Bobby Bones To Get Matching Mirrorball Tattoos If They Win ‘Dancing With The Stars’

 Bobby Bones also revealed that if he does take home the coveted mirrorball trophy, it will basically be his “kid” and he won’t let it out of his sight, joking that he’ll wear it around his neck and will “never let it go.”

-While Bones thinks the Dancing With the Stars’ judges have scored him fairly this season, he said he is grateful for the devoted fans that have pushed him and Burgess through to the finals.
+While Bones thinks the Dancing With the Stars’ judges have scored him fairly this season, he said he is grateful for the devoted fans that have pushed him and Sharna Burgess through to the finals.

 “I think they [the judges’ scores] are fair.
 I don’t think they want me to win, frankly.
 I think the judges want somebody who came in with more dance experience to win. …You know, I think to them I’m bit a wild.
 I think the show hasn’t had a winner like me ever, and I don’t know what that means to them.
 So, I don’t think they want me to win, but that’s okay.”